Chiltern & District Football Association: History

-The club jumper colours worn in 1919 were as follows - Chiltern: red & white, Chiltern Valley: yellow & blue, Rutherglen: green & gold, Springhurst: blue & white, Wahgunyah: black & white.
+The club jumper colours worn in 1919 were as follows - Chiltern: red and white, Chiltern Valley: yellow and blue, Rutherglen: green and gold, Springhurst: blue and white, Wahgunyah: black and white.
 Rutherglen's senior team played in the Ovens and Murray Football League in 1919.

 In 1920, when the Ovens and Murray Football League went into recess, three of the four competing clubs, Howlong, Lake Rovers and Rutherglen joined the C&DFL and the fourth club, Corowa joined the Coreen & District Football League.
 In June 1920, there was a match between the C&DFA and the Albury Border Football Association.

 Both semi-final matches In 1929 had to be replayed after appeals were lodged by both Chiltern and Rutherglen.

 In 1932, A Costin - Howlong & H Scott - Wodonga, tied on 12 votes each for the Rudduck & Co Best and Fairest Award, with Costin eventually winning on a countback.

 The 1933 C&DFA grand final saw Wodonga defeat Beechworth Wanderers.
 Wodonga's Clive Bohr was judged as the best and fairest player in the grand final.

 In 1937, Barnawartha's, Leslie A. Winnett, won the Chiltern & DFA best and fairest Award, the Hooper Cup.

-The C&DFA club jumper colours in 1939 were - Albury - blue and gold; Balldale, royal Blue and gold braces; Barnawartha - yellow and black; Chiltern - red and white; Corowa - black and red; Howlong - red and blue; Springhurst - red, white and blue.
+The C&DFA club jumper colours in 1939 were: Albury - blue and gold; Balldale, royal Blue and gold braces; Barnawartha - yellow and black; Chiltern - red and white; Corowa - black and red; Howlong - red and blue; Springhurst - red, white and blue.